shadowezz/Productiv/docs/UserGuide.md

 * `CONTACTS` represents the contacts involved in the meeting.
 * `CONTACTS` is a comma-separated string of names.
 * `LOCATION` is the location of the meeting.

-* As you might want to take note of the meetings that your team has, meetings can overlap.
+<div markdown="span" class="alert alert-info">:information_source:**Note:**<br>

-<div markdown="span" class="alert alert-info">:information_source:**Note:**
+* Meeting timings may overlap as you may wish to send a representative for your clashing meetings.

-`CONTACTS` has no relation to the contacts in your contact list.
+* `CONTACTS` has no relation to the contacts in your contact list.
 Hence, you are free to add those who are not in your contact list.
 </div>